yash2815/AWS-Connect-Customer-Contact-Solution/README.md

 ### Features Implemented

 - **Polly Text-to-Speech (TTS) with SSML:**
-  - Leveraged Polly's TTS service with SSML for personalized prompts with emphasis and prosody tags, enhancing customer interactions.
+  - Leveraged Polly's TTS service with SSML for personalized prompts with tags like emphasis and prosody, enhancing customer interactions.

 - **Customized Queues and Routing Profiles:**
   - Configured tailored queues and routing profiles to efficiently manage incoming customer contacts based on priorities and agent skills.